MANAGE MY Events

 Product on the Tyne

-Product on the tyne will bring together product professionals from across the North-east to learn, share and network.
+Product on the Tyne, in partnership with Tech on the Tyne, will bring together tech and product professionals from across the North-east to learn, share and network.
 The conference will welcome leading product experts, coaches and leaders along with with emerging voices at the forefront of cutting edge technology for a day of talks and practical workshops.

 Family Days